 Strategic Management of Resources (SMR)

-The cost of $850 and students will receive at least 132 instructional hours.
+The cost is $850 and students will receive at least 132 instructional hours.

-Based on the design, students can finish all five prep courses within one semester.
+Based on the design, students can finish all five prep courses within six months (January thru July).

 Well, the prep courses provide you with knowledge that prepares you to take the CPIM exams.
 However, participating in the class and not studying after the class would not help you in passing the exams.
-This means that students need to spend time and study (10 hours a week) outside of the class time to pass the exams successfully.
+This means that students need to spend time and study outside of the class time to pass the exams successfully.

 The registration cost covers the instruction hours and not the books or exams.
 Students are responsible for the cost of each exam which is $135 for APICS members.
 We strongly recommend students to become a member of APICS to get discounts for exams as well as other valuable information and services.

 No, the fee for the CPIM prep course is non-refundable.